liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/01-publishing-blogs.markdown

 alternative to dragging and dropping an image, you can click the *Select File* button to use the image selector to choose an existing image attached to the blog, an image file from Documents and Media, or an image outside the
-@product_name@ instance.
+@product@ instance.
 You can browse to an image file and upload it.
 After you've uploaded the image, it displays in the image pane.
 To center image content, click on the image and drag it into place with your mouse.
 Then click on the checkmark icon to save the image placement.
 You can even add a caption.